 Males tend to have three dominant and demanding roles in life:

-- Prove their Power
+- Prove Their Power.

-And that’s where caregivers, parents, support systems, and helpers must step up and step in.
-Somewhere along the line, we’ve got to change the way that personal power and social standing are measured and judged for young people who are just beginning to figure out their place in their social schema.
-Everyone needs to feel that they belong to a something beyond themselves and it’s essential that we learn to recognize and attend to the ones among us who are unable to easily find their tribe.
+That’s where caregivers, parents, support systems, and helpers must step up and step in.
+Somewhere along the line, we’ve got to change the way personal power and social standing are measured and judged for young people just beginning to figure out their place in their social schema.
+Everyone needs to feel that they belong to something beyond themselves and it’s essential that we learn to recognize and attend to the ones among us who are unable to easily find their tribe.
 And we need to find a way to ensure that neither gender blames another for their own failings in the future.
 When there’s a movement based on identifying as being rejected by an entire gender, such as the Incel Movement, there’s cultural warfare that must be addressed at every level from infancy through adulthood.

 Furman, W., Brown, B., & Feiring, C. (1999).
 The development of romantic relationships in adolescence.
 Cambridge, UK: Cambridge University Press.